954-Ivory/drf_serializer_data_cache/README.md

 ### Related model signals

-This library will automatically connect to serializer related model signals.
+By default, This library will automatically connect to serializer related model signals.

-By default, when serializer related model instance changed, related cache will be deleted.
+When serializer related model instance changed, related cache will be deleted.

-You can close it by `AUTO_DELETE_RELATED_CACHES`.
+You can set it by `AUTO_DELETE_RELATED_CACHES`.

 ```python
 REST_FRAMEWORK_CACHE = {